laoqiu233/resume/main.typ

 #project(
   name: "yap4s",
   url: "github.com/laoqiu233/yap4s",
-  description: "Scala library for parsing natural language search queries (used in bachelor's thesis)", )
+  description: "Scala DSL for parser generation (used in bachelor's thesis)", )
 - Developed an embedded DSL in Scala for describing context-free grammars.
 - Implemented a modified Aho-Corasick algorithm for efficient lexical analysis.